XjSv/Diablo-3-API-PHP/README.md

 # Diablo 3 API PHP
 ================

-Diablo 3 Web API PHP Bridge (Alpha)
+Diablo 3 Web API PHP Bridge (Beta)

 This is ment to be very simple, easy to use and easy to repurpose for any other reason.
+All the methods should always return a string back.
+At least thats the goal.

 Original API Documentation: http://blizzard.github.com/d3-api-docs/